-- A large discrepancy in the size of the vehicles that collide can result in severe injuries in a broadside collision, especially if the front of a larger, higher-profile vehicle collides with a smaller vehicle at the height of the smaller vehicle’s windows (which offer passengers no protection in an impact).
+- A large discrepancy in the size of the vehicles that collide can result in severe injuries in a broadside collision, especially if the front of a larger, higher-profile vehicle collides with a smaller vehicle at the height of the smaller vehicle’s windows (which offers passengers no protection in an impact).

-- Broadside collisions often feature a vehicle moving at close to full speed at the moment of impact, which increases the forces in the crash, the resulting damage to the vehicles, and injuries to their occupants.
+- Broadside collisions often feature a vehicle moving at close to full speed at the moment of impact, which increases the forces in the crash, the resulting damage to the vehicles, and serious injuries to their occupants.